childoftherion/OFAP/considerations/measure-2-statutory-program-act.md

 (b) Support use of benefits at farmers markets
-(c) Develop programs that connect recipients with local food sources (d) Promote nutrition education featuring Oregon-grown foods
+(c) Develop programs that connect recipients with local food sources (d) Promote nutrition education featuring Oregon-grown foods (e) Identify, secure, and allocate funding to provide incentives for local agricultural producers, including community gardens, cooperatives, and small-scale farms—to increase the accessibility and affordability of locally produced food for residents.

 **412.135 - Economic Impact Reporting**
 Annual reports shall include analysis of: